An admittedly rather biased look at the types of water ‘conditioners’ and limescale

 as it both lays down a protective layer on the walls of the supply piping and inhibits

 future calcium deposits.
-Because of its ability to provide a protective coating its
+Because of its ability to provide a protective coating,

-even suitable for soft water supply pipes - inhibiting corrosion.
-Early Siliphos
+it’s even suitable for soft water supply pipes - inhibiting corrosion.
+Siliphos is

-units (still sold today) are bulky units that cannot usually be fitted in the pipe
+for babies water.
+Early Siliphos units (still sold today) are bulky units that have

-refilling.
-Siliphos limescale inhibitors do not require an electrical supply.
-In
+for whole-house protection.
+Siliphos limescale inhibitors do not require an electrical

 Water softeners